 No matter what your fitness goals are, tracking your progress helps you see results and make adjustments to your routine or eating habits as needed.
 Let's look at a few ways that make tracking your progress easier.

 - Measure your body.
-Take the guesswork out of your progress by taking body measurements.
-The numbers will show you're losing body fat as well as building muscle strength.
-You can use a simple tape measure or go to a professional who can use calipers and specialized equipment to determine your numbers.
+Take the guesswork out of your progress by taking body measurements: You can use a simple tape measure or go to a professional who can use calipers and specialized equipment to determine your numbers.
 In addition, take photos to visually see the changes in your body.

 - Keep a workout log.
 Make note of how many minutes of cardio you do as well as how much time you spend on your strength training routine, stretching sessions, etc. As you add more weight, repetitions, sets, and minutes to your routines, note any improvements you see; if you're not seeing improvements, make adjustments.

 - Keep a food journal.
-Recording everything you eat no matter how small it may seem helps you see how many calories and macronutrients you're ingesting.
+Recording everything you eat—no matter how small an amount it may seem—helps you see how many calories and macronutrients you're ingesting.
 Jotting down what you eat and drink helps you stay on track with your caloric intake, and it helps to ensure you're getting the right amount of essential nutrients for your health and wellness goals.

 - Mix up your routine.
 Getting bored with a workout routine is one of the main reasons people lose interest in going to the gym.
 Work with a personal trainer who can help you develop new routines for each muscle group.
 A trainer can also help you vary your cardio program, which can include heart-pumping, high-intensity training.
 A trainer can help you determine what your heart rate should be for weight loss as well as for strengthening your cardio-respiratory system.